Audio: coming soon!

 “Miss Frost.
 Please do not make yourself unsafe.”

 His tone was stern, but not unkind.
-How odd.
+And he had said please, twice, as if her feelings and fate mattered.
 She let her hand fall to her lap, fingers twisting together.
 “My lord, I don’t wish to be unsafe.
-I wish to go to my brother.”
+I wish to help my brother.”

 This observation seemed to strike the high-handed man in the solar plexus.
 “I am trying to help your brother.
 And you.
+I have always wanted that.
 Why do you think I visited Frost’s Bookshop so often?”

 “Because you wanted books.”